 It has an analog dial for manual temperature control as well as ECO setting for saving energy.

-Plastic shower head is equipped with five different spray patterns.
+The plastic shower head is equipped with five different spray patterns.

 Three settings, cold, ECO and HIGH are controlled via practical push buttons.